yunuskorkmaz/docs.tr-tr/docs/csharp/language-reference/keywords/new-operator.md

             select new { Name = cust.Name, Address = cust.PrimaryAddress };
 ```

-`new` İşleci değer türleri için varsayılan oluşturucuyu çağırmak için de kullanılır. Örneğin:
+`new` İşleci değer türleri için parametresiz oluşturucu çağırmak için de kullanılır. Örneğin:

 ```csharp
 int i = new int();